8 Digital Risk Protection Platforms: Pros & Cons

 Most security teams watch their internal networks.
 DRP platforms watch everywhere else.

-Digital Risk Protection platforms watch criminal marketplaces, hacker forums, and social media for your stolen credentials, leaked data, and planned attacks.
-Instead of waiting for attackers to hit your network, you stop them before any damage is done.
+Digital Risk Protection platforms monitor criminal marketplaces and underground forums for your stolen credentials and leaked data.
+Instead of waiting for attackers to hit your network, you detect threats while they’re still being planned or sold.

 Key DRP Capabilities